 If your student files their own tax return, you can still claim them as a dependent, but you shouldn’t claim their income on your return.

-It depends.
 Certain scholarships are tax-free.
-However, you must use the money to pay for qualified education expenses.
+However, you must use the money to pay for qualified education expenses for it not to be treated as income.
+Some of these expenses include tuition, fees, books, supplies, and other equipment required to pursue your degree.
 Read more on how college scholarships affect taxes here.

-Yes.
 If your child is not in college yet or if you want to start thinking about saving for your next student, you may want to consider a 529 savings plan or a Coverdell college savings account.
-Both grow tax-free from both federal and state income tax.
-And funds that are withdrawn for education purposes are not taxable.
+Both grow tax-free from both federal and state income tax, and funds that are withdrawn for education purposes are not taxable.